 The constructed Fort McMurray West 500 kV transmission line presents an opportunity to improve telecommunication for existing transmission facilities in the vicinity of the line using the available spare fibre contained within the OPGW.
 In addition to the three 500 kV line terminal substations, five 240 kV substations can be connected to the OPGW fibre.
-This fibre will provide a high-capacity, secondary connection for the northwest interconnection between AltaLink and ATCO leading all the way into the northeast, and provide secondary paths for more than eleven 240 kV teleprotection services, thereby improving the overall system reliability in these areas.
+This fibre will provide a high-capacity secondary connection for the northwest interconnection between AltaLink and ATCO leading into the northeast, and provide secondary paths for more than 11 240 kV teleprotection services, thereby improving overall system reliability in these areas.